 It brought a large dosage of survivor’s guilt, which she treated with a large dosage of pain medication.

 By surrounding herself with other addicts, she said it’s easy to justify using – they would all agree that drugs are the best solution to a problem.

 “So you feel bad?
 Smoke this.
 You’re sad?
 Drink this.
 If you’re angry, take this,” she said.

-Eventually, she was tired of the loneliness she felt, although she did note that the long distance made it easier for her to lie to her parents about her drug use, and she called her dad to come pick her up.
+Eventually, she was tired of the loneliness she felt, although she did note that the long-distance made it easier for her to lie to her parents about her drug use, and she called her dad to come to pick her up.